abradley2/melcore/README.md

 Minimal Redux-ish implementation (just 100 lines of code).

+Use it with React, Inferno, Choo, Mithril, whatever really.

 I really just wanted something like Redux with a nicer way of creating reducers and setting up the store.